 - Drain juice from the fruit and place into the bottom of an overproof dish with no more than two layers of fruit.

 - Pour crumble mixture over the fruit and level it out with a spoon.
 Don't press down too much on the crumble.

 - Bake in the oven for approximately 25 minutes.
 Serve with yoghurt.

 Time Saver Tips

-Make crumble mixture in advance and store in fridge.
+You can make the crumble mixture in advance and store in the fridge.

 Tips for Kids

 Kids will enjoy making the crumble.
 You could also try this recipe with their favourite tinned fruit, like apple or summer berries.
 You could also try using wholemeal flour or adding some ground ginger to the crumble mixture for a different taste.
 Or why not try serving with custard?